huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 gcloud services enable containerfilesystem.googleapis.com
 ```

-### PaliGemma2 gating and Hugging Face access token
+### PaliGemma 2 gating and Hugging Face access token

-As [`google/paligemma2-3b-pt-224`](https://huggingface.co/google/paligemma2-3b-pt-224) is a gated model, as well as the rest of the PaliGemma2 released weights on the Hugging Face Hub (see them all in [the Google PaliGemma2 Collection on the Hub](https://huggingface.co/collections/google/paligemma-2-release-67500e1e1dbfdd4dee27ba48)), you need to first accept their gating / licensing in the model card, in order to be able to download the weights.
+[`google/paligemma2-3b-pt-224`](https://huggingface.co/google/paligemma2-3b-pt-224) is a gated model, as well as the [rest of the official PaliGemma 2 models](https://huggingface.co/collections/google/paligemma-2-release-67500e1e1dbfdd4dee27ba48).
+In order to use any of them and being able to download the weights, you first need to accept their gating / license in one of the model cards.

 ![PaliGemma2 Gating on the Hugging Face Hub](./imgs/model-gating.png)

-Once you have been granted access to the PaliGemma2 model on the Hub, you should be able to generate either a fine-grained or a read-access token to be able to download [`google/paligemma2-3b-pt-224`](https://huggingface.co/google/paligemma2-3b-pt-224) model weights (or every model under the [`google`](https://huggingface.co/google) organization on the Hub), or to all the models your account has access to, respectively.
+Once you have been granted access to the PaliGemma 2 models on the Hub, you need to generate either a fine-grained or a read-access token.
+A fine-grained token allows you to scope permissions to the  desired models, such [`google/paligemma2-3b-pt-224`](https://huggingface.co/google/paligemma2-3b-pt-224), so you can download the weights, and is the recommended option.
+A read-access token would allow access to all the models your account has access to.
 To generate access tokens for the Hugging Face Hub you can follow the instructions at [Hugging Face Hub Documentation - User access tokens](https://huggingface.co/docs/hub/en/security-tokens).

 After the access token is generated, the recommended way of setting it is via the Python CLI `huggingface-cli` that comes with the `huggingface_hub` Python SDK, that can be installed as follows: